Kreadigma-Studio/Uncursed-Feedbacks/README.md

 # Uncursed Feedbacks

-This repository is used **exclusively** for GitHub Discussions to collect feedback on **Uncursed**.
-There is **no source code** here — only community conversation and idea sharing.
+This repository is our open port, where adventurers of **Uncursed** gather to share stories, report hazards, and plan new expeditions.

-- **Read access:** Anyone can browse discussions without a GitHub account.
+- **Watch the shoreline:** Anyone can spot bottles on the sand without a GitHub token.
-- **Participation:** Only registered GitHub users can start or reply to discussions.
+- **To send your bottle:** You must hoist the GitHub flag before casting your message into the waves.

 ## Where to start a new discussion